GFA-spec/GFA-spec/GFA2.md

 sequence, its length in bases, and the string denoted by the segment or * if absent.
 The sequence is typically expected to be bases or IUPAC characters, but GFA2 places no restriction other than that they be printable characters other than space.
-The length does not need to be the actual length of the sequence, if given, but is rather an indication to a drawing program of how long to draw the representation of the segment.
+The length does not need to be the actual length of the sequence, if the sequence is given, but rather an indication to a drawing program of how long to draw the representation of the segment.
 The segment sequences and any CIGAR strings referring to them if present follow the *unpadded* SAM convention.